-One of the best things about Pittsburgh is how generous the people are who live here.
+One of the best things about Pittsburgh is the generosity of the people living here.
 Below is a list of some local and national charities that are near and dear to the hearts of Pittsburghers as well as Popular Pittsburgh.
 Some of these charities have been founded by people just like you.
-Your support of them makes the world and Pittsburgh a better place.
+Be sure to show your support, as advocating for them makes the world and Pittsburgh a better place.

 Brother’s Brother Foundation

-The main social service agency of the Diocese of Pittsburgh, Catholic Charities aims to serve those in greatest need regardless of their religious affiliation.
+As the main social service agency of the Diocese of Pittsburgh, Catholic Charities aims to serve those in greatest need regardless of their religious affiliation.
 From pregnancy and adoption, to health care and senior services, since 1910, Catholic Charities has been offering a panoply of programs to help those who live in the six counties of the diocese: Allegheny, Beaver, Butler, Greene, Lawrence, and Washington.
 Eighty-six cents of every dollar donated goes directly to assisting those seeking help from Catholic Charities.
-For more information on Catholic Charities, visit: www.ccpgh.org.

 The Children’s Home of Pittsburgh & Lemieux Family Center

 Established in 1893, The Children’s Home was founded to care for orphaned children and place them in loving homes.
 In 1984, the Pediatric Specialty Hospital was added to provide sub-acute care for infants.
 In 1998, Child’s Way, a daycare for children with special medical needs, was added.
 In 2007, with the ongoing and substantial support from the Mario Lemieux Foundation, it became The Children’s Home of Pittsburgh & Lemieux Family Center and began to focus on the needs of families.
-That intent is manifested by the many family spaces situated throughout facility and “Austin’s Playroom” for siblings.
-For more information, visit their website at: www.childrenshomepgh.org.
+That intent is manifested in the many family spaces situated throughout the facility and “Austin’s Playroom” for siblings.

 Children’s Hospital of Pittsburgh Foundation Free Care Fund